Skip to main content

 The chronic stress state induced by coercion also fundamentally alters metabolic regulation.
 Elevated cortisol, particularly in synergy with high insulin levels, promotes visceral adiposity and systemic inflammation.
 It contributes to glucocorticoid resistance in the brain and periphery, a condition where the normal negative feedback loop that shuts down the stress response becomes impaired.

 This creates a self-perpetuating cycle of HPA axis hyperactivity.
-Therefore, the argument that a wellness program is intended to reduce healthcare costs becomes biologically untenable if its core incentive mechanism actively promotes the pathophysiology of and cardiovascular disease.
+Therefore, the argument that a wellness program is intended to reduce healthcare costs becomes biologically untenable if its core incentive mechanism actively promotes the pathophysiology of metabolic syndrome and cardiovascular disease.

 What Are the Systemic Consequences of Allostatic Overload?